-Tenancy databases are privately owned and commercially operated databases used by real estate agents to screen tenants applying for rental properties.
+Tenancy databases are privately owned and commercially operated databases containing certain people's rental history.
+Real estate agents use tenancy databases to screen tenants applying for rental properties.

-A person can only be listed on a database where there has been a breach of a lease and either:
+A person can only be listed on a database when there has been a breach of a lease and either:

-- the tenant owes money that is more than the bond or
+- the tenant owes money which is more than the bond, or

 - there is a court order ending the tenancy because of the breach.